 Which is Better?
 Scara vs. Cartesian Robots

-Both the scara and cartesian robot style offer benefits for pick and place, assembly, and packaging applications.
-There are unique features about each robot, so knowing your specific application needs will help you choose.
-Contact Robots.com experts today to discuss your work space, application, and product and make the decision between a scara and cartesian robot.
+Both the SCARA and Cartesian robot styles offer benefits for pick and place, assembly, and packaging applications.
+Each robot has unique features, so knowing your specific application needs will help you choose.
+Contact Robots.com experts today to discuss your workspace, application, and product and make the decision between a SCARA and a Cartesian robot.

 Consider Your Work Envelope:

-The SCARA or Selective Compliant Assembly (or Articulated) Robot Arm robot provides a circular work envelope.
+The SCARA robot provides a circular work envelope.
 This broad movement range allows for added flexibility.
-Scara robots have a small footprint and can be built on a smaller scale.
+SCARA robots have a small footprint and can be built on a smaller scale.

 Cartesian robots work from an overhead grid.
-Also known as gantry robots, this type of robot is an accurate, quick solution for material handling applications.
+This type of robot is an accurate, quick solution for material handling applications.
 Its work envelope is rectangular.
 The work envelope is determined by the grid — so it can be quite large.
-The Cartesian robot’s overhead grid can take up overall room, but does free up floor space.
+The Cartesian robot’s overhead grid can take up overall room but does free up floor space.

 Assess Movement:

-The Scara robot provides more flexibility than the Cartesian robot.
+The SCARA robot provides more flexibility than the Cartesian robot.
 Its circular work envelope is created by 4‑axis motions.
-While rigid, the Scara robot can move with more flexibility in a horizontal plane.
-Depending on the application, a Scara can perform with more speed than a Cartesian robot.
+While rigid, the SCARA robot can move with more flexibility in a horizontal plane.
+Depending on the application, a SCARA robot can perform with more speed than a Cartesian robot.

-The Cartesian style robot is capable of X, Y, Z directional movements.
+The Cartesian-style robot is capable of X, Y, and Z directional movements.
 Its rigidity allows for more precision.
-Easy to program and ideal for applications that require movements such as straight line insertions, the Cartesian robot is a strong, dependable mover.
+Easy to program and ideal for applications that require movements such as straight-line insertions, the Cartesian robot is a strong, dependable mover.

 Keep Your Part in Mind:

 How big or small is your product?
-All the joints on a Scara robot are located at the end of the arm, limited payload capacity.
-Scara robots are best for smaller sized parts.
+All the joints on a SCARA robot are located at the end of the arm, with limited payload capacity.
+SCARA robots are best for smaller-sized parts.

 Remember Protection Needs: